gbmhunter/blog/content/electronics/components/transistors/mosfets/index.md

 **How long will floating-gate MOSFETs retain their charge, if un-powered?** As of 2020, the current mass-produced, consumer grade flash memory devices and SD cards claim to have a memory retention life of approximately 10 years, if left un-powered the entire time (if periodically plugged in, these devices can re-charge and "reset" the 10-year clock).

+## Split-Gate MOSFETs

+A very critical parameter for a MOSFET is it's on state resistance.
+The easiest way to reduce this is to increase the doping concentration of the epitaxial layer[^science-direct-split-gate-mosfet].
+However this also decreases the breakdown voltage.
+The _Split Gate_ MOSFET structure is a design that has been developed to allow the on resistance to decrease whilst keeping a high breakdown voltage.
+Comparing a standard MOSFET with a split-gate MOSFET to which both have the same breakdown voltage, the on resistance of the split-gate MOSFET can be around 50% lower.

 ## Part Recommendations

 ### Small, Low-Voltage, High Current Capability (aka low RDS(on)) and Cheap